aci-ref/facilitation_leading_practices/activities/05-assistance.md

-After receiving a non-issue question from a researcher, it is important to fully understand the researcher’s intent and the scope of information they’re seeking, within the context of what the Facilitator already knows about the researcher’s relevant ACI knowledge, as is demonstrated in the following exchange:
+After receiving a non-issue question from a researcher, it is important to fully understand the researcher’s intent and the scope of information they’re seeking within the context of what the Facilitator already knows about the researcher’s relevant ACI knowledge, as is demonstrated in the following exchange: